Thursday, May 16, 2024

 Who is fearless and stress-free ?

 People are increasingly afraid of numerous things, real and imaginary.
 Media contribute a lot to build up fear.
 "COVID FEAR" is an example.
 Did it do good or bad.
 It's debatable.
 "EXAMINATIONS FEAR" stressed both the students and their parents.
 "WORKPLACE FEAR" impacted both the employees and employers.
 Out of fear of death, during the COVID pandemic, STEROID drugs were used indiscriminately.
-Many died due to Mucormycosis caused by the steroids !
+Many died due to Mucormycosis promoted by the steroids !

 WARS have been going on out of fear.
 "TERRITORIAL FEAR" and "EXISTENTIAL FEAR" launch wars.
 A huge geo-political issue.
 America is afraid of China, and China is afraid of America; Ukraine is afraid of Russia, and Russia is afraid of Ukraine, and so on.
 It resulted in all sorts of stress which is leading to widespread psychological illness.
 Politicians are no exception.
 They make aberrant and insane statements.
 And attack with bitter diatribes.
 See the news and cartoons below.